Jāņi cheese: Production

 The basic ingredients of the dish are curd produced from both soured milk and fresh milk.
 Traditionally, caraway seeds, salt and eggs are added during cooking, as well as butter or cream if wishing to increase fat content.
 The cheese is made by heating whole milk, adding curd, and then cooking the mixture until fluffy curds separate from a clear whey.
 The whey is discarded when the cheese mass reaches a temperature of 72–77 C. At this point, the curds are placed into a skillet or cooking pan, and a mixture of egg, butter, salt, and caraway seeds is stirred into it.
 Once a solid and firm ball is formed, the cheese is placed in a cheesecloth to drain and often pressed by placing weight on it.
 Generally, the cheese is prepared a few days before eating and is allowed to ripen in a cool place before consumption.

+Consumption

+Although Jāņi cheese experienced declining popularity during the COVID-19 pandemic, with consumers opting out for other types of cheeses, such as mozzarella, feta, as well as hard cheese, and aged cheeses, its production has increased in recent years, rising from 132.2 tonnes in 2022 to 141.4 tonnes in 2023, 140.4 tonnes in 2024, and 179.9 tonnes in 2025.
+Despite challenges from rising production costs and labour shortages, partly due to its traditionally seasonal production, Jāņi cheese has increasingly expanded beyond its association with Jāņi and become available throughout the year.